Beith: The Auld Kirk

 The Beith Auld Kirk began as a parish church in 1593.
 It was built in the form of a cross and was dedicated to Saint Inan.
 A bell tower and clock were added in 1800.
 The old bell still stands, and bears this inscription: "This bell was given by Hew Montgomerie, sone of Hessilhead, anno 1614, and refounded by the Heritors of Beith, anno 1734″.

 The kirk had been built in a rather precarious position on a cliff-side, and from 1807 to 1810 it was rebuilt a little further up the hill as the new Parish Church.
 The Heritors then moved the older portions of the Auld Kirk to the new one, leaving only the front door, the clock and the belfry.

 There was not much left of the old kirk after that, and it came to be used as a burial ground for the Woodside family.
 Later on, however, it was closed for further burials and partly renovated, with the old high wall replaced by railings and paths dugs over the ground.
 Presently, there are no sepulchres of the old baronial families left standing, and the earliest graves date back only until 1710.

 There are a number of memorials to the Spier and Dobie families within the grounds of the Auld Kirk, and also a memorial to Robert Patrick of Hazelhead (Inspector General of Army Hospitals).
 A sundial dating from the 1840s is also visible, and a stone coat of arms thought to originate from the Auld Kirk manse can be seen nearby, in Reform Street.

 The Townhouse

 Beith Townhouse was built by public subscription in 1817; the lower part of the building originally consisted of two shops, one of which was an ironmonger's operated by George B. Inglis from 1862 until around 1900.
 There was also a small room where prisoners were kept prior to their appearance in the upper hall which was used as a JP Court, Sheriff Small Debt Circuit Court, meeting of the road trustees and as a public meeting room.
 It was also used as a public reading room.
-For the first twenty years the management of the Town House was in the hands of the JPs of Beith, Dalry, and Kilbirnie, the heritors of the parishes, the propietors of certain houses in Beith, and finally tenants of said houses within 1/2 mi of the cross.
+For the first twenty years the management of the Town House was in the hands of the JPs of Beith, Dalry, and Kilbirnie, the heritors of the parishes, the proprietors of certain houses in Beith, and finally tenants of said houses within 1/2 mi of the cross.